AtlasPublicPolicy/power-bi-embedded/SECURITY.md

 ## Supported Versions

-Versions of Power BI Embedded for WordPress project that are currently being supported with security updates.
+Versions of Embed for Power BI for WordPress project that are currently being supported with security updates.

 | Version | Supported          |
 | ------- | ------------------ |